Libčany: Administrative division

+Etymology

+The name Libčany is derived from the personal name Libek, meaning "the village of Libek's people".

 Geography

 Libčany is located about 9 km west of Hradec Králové.
 It lies in the East Elbe Table.
 The highest point is at 290 m above sea level.

 History

 The first written mention of Libčany is from 1073.
 The village was owned by various noble families and the owners often changed.
 Among the most important owners were the Dobřenský of Dobřenice family at the end of the 15th century and the city of hradec Králové in the second half of the 16th century.
 The nobility resided in the fortress, which was rebuilt into a Renaissance castle in the mid-16th century, but in 1775 the castle was ravaged during a peasant rebellion.

 Transport

 There are no railways or major roads passing through the municipality.